marmelab/react-admin/docs/Tutorial.md

 Users can display the edit page just by clicking on the Edit button.
 The form is already functional; it issues `PUT` requests to the REST API upon submission.
 And thanks to the `recordRepresentation` of the "users" Resource, the user name is displayed for the post author.

-Copy the `<PostEdit>` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
-Don't forget to `import` the new components from react-admin:
+Copy the `<PostEdit>` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view:

 ```jsx
 // in src/posts.js